Cover image: Winter on Flickr

 Yes and maybe.
 Uber exists in Taiwan, but travellers should know that it’s just as expensive as a Taxi.
 The ‘maybe’ refers to whether you can bring your surfboard along.
 We’re going to go out on a limb and say the average Uber driver won’t permit it, unless they have the space.
 Also, your driver may only speak Mandarin, Uber.
 Again, call ahead and confirm before ordering your uber to avoid disappointment.

 Can I Car-Pool or Hitchhike in Taiwan?

-There are some great Facebook Groups about Travelling in Taiwan.
-There are also a few Facebook Groups that offer opportunities to ride share or carpool, even some that are dedicated to people interested in surfing.
+There are some great Facebook Groups about traveling in Taiwan.
+Finding ride-shares or carpools is common through these groups.
 These are great chances to meet some new friends too (don’t forget our next section – Meet your tribe!)

 - 衝浪共乘 Taiwan surf Carpool – While the content shared here is primarily Mandarin, we suggest clearly outlining your needs in a succinct post with dates, times, locations, needs.
 This Facebook Group is very active and you could get the ride you need!

 - Taiwan Rideshare – For people driving around Taiwan with space in their car, and for those looking to catch a ride.